mjo22/cryojax/README.md

 ## Acknowledgments

-The tooling, packaging structure, and API in `jax-2dtm` are influenced by the library [tinygp](https://github.com/dfm/tinygp), which is also written in `jax` and makes use of custom, jax-friendly python `dataclasses`.
+The tooling, packaging structure, and API in `cryojax` are influenced by the library [tinygp](https://github.com/dfm/tinygp), which is also written in `jax` and makes use of custom, jax-friendly python `dataclasses`.
 Thank you for the developers for providing an excellent model for this package!